vaccovecrana/metolithe/README.md

 - [ ] `int` vs `Integer`, when to use which?
 - [ ] How to handle schema migrations with Liquibase generated change sets.
 - [ ] Always make sure that your schema class names do not clash with database keywords.
+- [ ] If you do not specify unique constraint tags on your classes, you are responsible for managing each object's primary key values.

 Classes which do not define a primary key field can only be saved, loaded or deleted using one of its attributes.
 Therefore, calls to `update` or `merge` on a DAO instance will fail.